 ING applies this principle.
 In order to support the Supervisory Board members in assessing the main aspects of the bank's overall policy in order to form a balanced and independent opinion about the basic risks involved, risk management is a key topic in the Supervisory Board introduction programme and the Permanent Education Programme.
+In addition to the Permanent Education Programme, individual Supervisory Board member expertise is also addressed in the annual self-evaluation of the Supervisory Board and in the individual profile for the appointment of new Supervisory Board members.

-This principle has been laid down in the Charter of the Supervisory Board of ING Bank N.V.In 2011 three new Supervisory Board members were appointed to the Supervisory Board.
-Next to the general Supervisory Board profile, the selection was based on expertise that was complementary to the current Supervisory Board.
-For more information on the Supervisory Board profile, go to ing.com.
+This principle has been laid down in the Charter of the Supervisory Board of ING Bank N.V.
+In 2012 three new Supervisory Board members were appointed to the Supervisory Board.
+Next to the general Supervisory Board profile, individual profiles were used in the selection, which was based on expertise that was complementary to the current Supervisory Board.

+For more information on the Supervisory Board profile, Go to www.ing.com.